l-eg116/CANary-firmware/README.md

 This firmware was made for a STM32F103CB and bundles a graphical interface, a CAN bus controller and a SD card explorer.
 A CAN transceiver must be used along the STM32 to properly interface with the CAN bus.

+> Une version en français du README est disponible dans le fichier [README.fr.md](README.fr.md).

+This project was made during a 4 month internship for the french Gendarmerie Nationale's Laboratoire du Véhicule Numérique (LVN - Numeric Vehicules' Laboratory).

+Whilst the firmware is open-source, the hardware of the device has to remain closed-source for security and confidentiality reasons.

 ## Compiling and flashing

 ### Building the firmware